dot-layer/blog/content/blog/2018-09-01-grammar-of-graphics.md

 #### Facets

 Facetting a graphic means to plot small different subsets of the data.
 Relating to grammar, I would compare the action of facetting with the idea of breaking a long sentence in some shorter (clearer) sentences.
-It's a powerfull tool when looking for some patterns in the data as it could help removing the noise of differents group plotted all togheter.
+It's a powerful tool when looking for some patterns in the data as it could help removing the noise of different groups plotted all togheter.

 For example, it's difficult to see the patterns inside each group in the [figure below](#fig:facet1):